ethereum/consensus-specs/specs/core/0_beacon-chain.md

 #### `BeaconBlockBody`

-`ProofOfCustodySeedChange`, `ProofOfCustodyChallenge`, and `ProofOfCustodyResponse` will be defined in phase 1; for now put dummy classes as these lists will remain empty throughout phase 0.
+`ProofOfCustodySeedChange`, `ProofOfCustodyChallenge`, and `ProofOfCustodyResponse` will be defined in phase 1; for now, put dummy classes as these lists will remain empty throughout phase 0.

 ```python
 {